henriots/SCOM-and-Nagios-PHP-Dashboard/README.md

 #About this project
 This is the first release of this dashboard and as I'm not very good developer, the code needs alot of tweaking.
 I am trying to update and fix it as much as possible.
 If you'd like to help me out, feel free to do so.
 Dashboard uses GPLv3 license.

-As I will be serving time in military for 11 months, development of this dashboard is halted.
+As I will be serving time in army for 11 months, development of this dashboard is halted.

 #Example of the dashboard
 ![Alt text](http://i.imgur.com/BUJmphK.png "SCOM and Nagios Dashboard")